QEMM: Skipping QEMM386 while booting

 Hold ALT key during boot and qemm386.sys will not load but prompt to hit Esc to skip loading.

 Alternatively, hold F5 so DOS skips loading all of config.sys + autoexec.bat or hold F8 so DOS prompt Y/N to confirm each line in config.sys and autoexec.bat; allowing you to skip loading qemm386.sys, dos-up, dosdata, etc.

-May help while testing new configuration that lead to system lockups.
-Holding ALT or pressing F5/F8 during boot might be the saving touch!
+This helps while testing new configuration that lead to system lockups.
+Holding ALT or pressing F5/F8 during boot can prevent lockups.

 DOS equivalents

 Microsoft released comparable but simpler memory managers of its own - HIMEM.SYS for XMS and EMM386.EXE for EMS with MS-DOS 4.01 in 1989; earlier Windows/386 2.1 included a built-in EMM which offered EMS to DOS windows during Windows sessions only.
 These versions could not yet create Upper Memory Blocks.
 Digital Research's DR DOS 5.0 (1990) was the first non-vendor-specific DOS to offer the UMB technology, incorporating a 386-mode XMS/EMS manager also called EMM386.
 It could also allocate some of the video memory or EMS memory as UMB memory.

 MS-DOS finally offered UMBs in 1991 with version 5.0.
 MS-DOS' EMM386 required HIMEM to be loaded first, while DR-DOS' EMM386 fulfilled both roles and did not need a separate XMS driver, which was still provided but only needed on 80286-based machines (originally named HIDOS.SYS, later HIMEM.SYS).
 If an XMS driver was loaded before DR-DOS EMM386, it would use this instead of the built-in XMS manager.
 Using an external and possibly customized XMS driver could help overcome issues with BIOS memory reporting functions causing the memory manager not to see all available memory, and on machines using non-standard gate-A20 switching methods, whereas using the internal XMS driver EMM386 could take advantage of speed-optimized 32-bit code for the XMS driver and relocate all but a tiny stub of the XMS driver into Extended Memory.
 DR-DOS EMM386 could fill "free" areas with UMBs or map RAM over unused ROM areas in virtual mode, provide support for DPMI (and - in some special issues - DPMS), and load the support for pre-emptive multitasking and multithreading components of the operating system.